deletedcu/angular-demo/lectures/day-2/routing.md

 <h1>Welcome To My Personal Site</h1>
 ```

-## Create About, Links, and Resume components
+## Create About, Links, and Resume Components

-We'll create a component for the different "sections" of the site we want to "navigate" to.
+We'll create components for the different "sections" of the site we want to "navigate" to.

 ```
 ng generate component about